MichaelCurrin/code-cookbook/recipes/other/networking/static-ip.md

 ---
-description: Setup a static IP on your home network on Linux
+description: Set up a static IP on your home network on Linux
 ---
 # Static IP

 ## About

-Setup a predictable IP address for your machine so you can connect to it reliably from other machines such as with SSH.
+Set up a predictable IP address for your machine so you can connect to it reliably from other machines such as with SSH.
 Or even if you want to run a public server.

 For example, set up as a fixed `192.168.1.10` IP.
 So you can connect with: